awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-vpclattice-rule-headermatchtype.md

 ## Properties<a name="aws-properties-vpclattice-rule-headermatchtype-properties"></a>

 `Contains`  <a name="cfn-vpclattice-rule-headermatchtype-contains"></a>
-Specifies a contains type match\.
+A contains type match\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Exact`  <a name="cfn-vpclattice-rule-headermatchtype-exact"></a>
-Specifies an exact type match\.
+An exact type match\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Prefix`  <a name="cfn-vpclattice-rule-headermatchtype-prefix"></a>
-Specifies a prefix type match\.
+A prefix type match\.
 Matches the value with the prefix\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)